UMC; College of Agriculture, Food, and Natural Resources; Faculty Papers Collections Header graphic

 Records Title: UMC; College of Agriculture, Food, and Natural Resources; Faculty Papers

-Dates: 1855-2002
+Dates: 1855-2022

-Volume: 92 and 5/6 cubic feet, 116.04 linear feet; 1 FF; 1 Env; 1 OSF
+Volume: 128 and 2/3 cubic feet, 160.83 linear feet; 3 FF; 1 Env; 2 OSF

 Scope and Content Note

 This Sub-Group contains records of the University of Missouri-Columbia College of Agriculture, Food, and Natural Resources' faculty.
-Included in this Sub-Group are faculty publications, unpublished manuscripts, textbooks, correspondence, questionnaires, summaries, maps, reports, speeches, radio program scripts, autobiographical accounts, surveys, lectures, research files, teaching materials, grant records, student course papers, photographic slides, audio tapes, video tapes, and conference materials, event programs, lecture programs, photographs, newspaper clippings, committee meeting minutes, class exercises, lecture notes, and staff information cards.
+Included in this Sub-Group are faculty publications, unpublished manuscripts, textbooks, correspondence, questionnaires, summaries, maps, reports, speeches, radio program scripts, autobiographical accounts, surveys, lectures, research files, teaching materials, grant records, student course papers, photographic slides, audio tapes, video tapes, and conference materials, event programs, lecture programs, photographs, newspaper clippings, scrapbooks, committee meeting minutes, class exercises, lecture notes, and staff information cards.

 Series Descriptions: